yujinrobot/kobuki/kobuki_driver/scripts/doxygen/Readme.md

-Just run this `update_doxygen.bash` script for autoamted doxygen update.
+Just run this `update_doxygen.bash` script for autoamated doxygen update.

 You will need to provide username and password for repository.